 1. Work Out!

+First of all, physical activity helps you get a good night of sleep.
 A lot of days, I find myself restless and one of the few things that helps is working out.
 It also helps me relieve stress.
 Although I get a rush of adrenaline right after working out, it helps me relax when it comes to bedtime and I know I’ll have a good night’s sleep.

-2. Take a Shower/Bath Before Bed
+2. Take a Shower/Bath Before Bed.

+Next, taking a shower or bath before bed helps you sleep well.
 Some people like to shower in the morning but I prefer to do it at night.
 I don’t like going to bed still feeling dirty.
 Not to mention, taking a warm shower before bed helps my mind and muscles relax.
 It also helps me unwind after a long day and prepares me for a good night’s sleep.

 3. Drink Up!

-4. No Technology at Least 1 Hour Before Bed
+4. No Technology at Least 1 Hour Before Bed.

+Then, shutting off all electronics an hour before bed also helps.
 I’m sure you’ve read this before but it’s true.
 If you want a good night’s sleep, you should shut off all electronics at least one hour before bed.
 No social media, no checking your phone, no laptop, no television.
 The screens on your electronics send out a blue light that actually activates the pineal gland in your brain, which releases melatonin and regulates sleep, and makes it harder to fall asleep.
 You can read more about that in an article by the Washington Post.

 5. Read or Journal Instead!

-Speaking of reading… it’s a better alternative than scrolling through your phone before bed.
+Speaking of reading… It’s a better alternative than scrolling through your phone before bed.
 While some people prefer to read, I like to journal all my thoughts, feelings, and experiences throughout the day.
 It’s another way to help relieve my stress and anxiety from the day.

-6. Take a Sleep Aid
+6. Take a Sleep Aid.

 7. Set an Alarm… Or Two… Or Three and Don’t Snooze!

-I don’t know why but I have this fear that I’ll sleep through my alarms, although it’s almost never happened.
-So I usually set three alarms — one for when I want to wake up, another for when I actually get out of bed, and a final one to let me know when I should leave my house to arrive to work on time.
+And finally, I don’t know why but I have this fear that I’ll sleep through my alarms, although it’s almost never happened.
+So I usually set three alarms — one for when I want to wake up, another for when I actually get out of bed, and a final one to let me know when I should leave my house to arrive at work on time.
 I should also mention that it’s not a good idea to snooze.
 I learned that the more you snooze, the more tired you feel.
 So it’s best to get out of bed after your first alarm goes off.